usamavarikkottil/personal-blog/content/posts/difference-between-var-and-let-in-javascript/index.md

 #### Notes:

+* `var` is there in javascript from the beginning, but `let` and `const` are introduced recently in es6.
 * `var` is function-scoped, while `let` and `const` are block-scoped.
 * Global variables declared using the `var` keyword would automatically get attached to the browser `window` object.
 Whereas `let` prevents it.
+* Variable defined with `var` gets hoisted at the top of it's function.
+Variable defined using `let` and `const` doesn't gets hoisted.
 * We can redeclare `var` variables as many times as we want, while `let` cannot be redeclared.
     ```javascript
     var humanOne = "usama";